tlantz77/ReactYoutube/README.md

-A basic React Youtube app built for Modern React w/ Redux course.
+A React-based Youtube app built